GoyaPtyLtd/FMTest/docs/UnderTheHood.md

 ### $$FMT {JSONObject}
 Contains the results and meta data used by FMTest
 ```
-  "testCaseName": {JSONString} The script name of the TESTCASE script
+  "testCaseName": {JSONString} The script name of the TESTSUITE script
-  "assertionCount": {JSONNumber} The total number of assertions made for the TESTCASE,
+  "assertionCount": {JSONNumber} The total number of assertions made for the TESTSUITE,
-  "failCount": {JSONNumber} The total number of fails for the TESTCASE,
+  "assertionFailCount": {JSONNumber} The total number of fails for the TESTSUITE,
-  "passCount": {JSONNumber} The total number of passes for the TESTCASE,
+  "assertionPassCount": {JSONNumber} The total number of passes for the TESTSUITE,
-  "result": {JSONBoolean} The overall result of the TESTCASE,
+  "result": {JSONBoolean} The overall result of the TESTSUITE,
-  "resultText": {JSONString} The overall resulat as text for the TESTCASE,
+  "resultText": {JSONString} The overall result as text for the TESTSUITE,

   "scripts": []
       "scriptName": {JSONString} Name of the TESTSCRIPT